AD-SDL/pf400_module_ros/README.md

 ## rpl_pf400

-This is a sub class of the PF400 class, which includes more specific functions that will be only in Rapid Prototyping Lab.
+This is a sub class of the PF400 class, which includes more specific functions that will be utilized only in Rapid Prototyping Lab.

-- This class is designed to send commands to the PF400 robot that is located in Rapid Prototyping.
+- This class is designed to send commands to the PF400 robot that is located in Rapid Prototyping Lab.
-- The functions are only valid in for this specific lab setup
+- The functions are only valid for this specific lab setup

 ### Current features

 * Perform pick up and drop off plate operations from the OT2s, plate racks and table locations